outofcoffee/imposter/docs/openapi_plugin.md

 specFile: s3://example-bucket/sample_spec.yaml
 ```

-When using S3, set up your AWS profile/region/credentials as normal (e.g. using an instance profile in EC2, environment variables or the various local environment options).
+When using S3, set up your AWS profile/region/credentials as per standard AWS practice.
+For example, using an instance profile in EC2, environment variables or the various local environment configuration locations for providing AWS credentials.